Other Medical Specialists

 Respirologist: A respirologist is lung doctor.
 Asthma or chronic lung disease are examples of common disorders managed by these specialists.

-To become a specialist in internal medicine or surgery, physicians study for an additional 4-5 years.
-All Medical Specialist are faculty with the Schulich School of Medicine and Dentistry at the University of Western Ontario.
+To become a specialist in internal medicine or surgery, physicians study for an additional 4-5 years after becoming doctors.
+All Medical Specialist are members of the Faculty of Medicine at Schulich School of Medicine and Dentistry at Western University.